mattlibera/alpine/packages/docs/src/en/advanced/extending.md

 })
 ```

-Now we will call `getThingToLog`, which if you recall is the actual JavaScript function version of the string expression: "message".
+Now we will call `getThingToLog`, which you may recall is the actual JavaScript function version of the string expression: "message".

 You might expect `getThingToCall()` to return the result right away, but instead Alpine requires you to pass in a callback to receive the result.